coding24seven/trading-bot/README.md

 1. `npm start` to make the bot trade on the exchange, using the existing database if it exists, or creating a new database if it does not exist
 1. `npm run new` to make the bot trade on the exchange, replacing the existing database
 1. `npm run delete` to delete the database
-1. `npm run historical` to analyse the performance of specific bot configuations in botConfig.ts against the historical data in the provided files
+1. `npm run historical historical-file-path price-column-index` to analyse the performance of specific bot configuations in botConfig.ts against the historical data in the provided files.
+Example: `npm run historical historical-price-files/last-prices-collected-over-two-weeks.csv 2`
-1. `npm run generate` to obtain the winning bot configurations generated through Comparator.ts
+1. `npm run generate historical-file-path price-column-index` to obtain the winning bot configurations generated through Comparator.ts.
+Example: `npm run generate historical-price-files/last-prices-collected-over-two-weeks.csv 2`
 1. `npm run log` to log out the store's state populated with bot configurations from botConfig.ts
 1. `npm run collect BTC-USDT` (or any other valid symbol in place of `BTC-USDT`) to display live exchange prices for the symbol while saving them to file